Sounds interesting?

 TL;DR

-A head-to-head comparison of Make vs n8n (vs Shopstory)
+• A comparison of Make vs n8n (vs Shopstory)

 1.1 Pricing